The Big Show

 Or would he?

-The jolt of a second cold chill surged though his body, and with the shock a strange memory came to life.
+The jolt of a second cold chill surged though his body, and the shock brought a strange memory to life.
 His first instinct was to dismiss such a crazy notion.
 But the more he thought about it, the more possible it seemed.
 He closed his eyes and took a deep breath.
-He could see it plain as day in his mind—Mr. Tout, sitting in his chair late at night, wearing muddy shoes.
+He saw it, plain as day in his mind—Mr. Tout, sitting in his chair late at night, wearing muddy shoes.
 It didn’t seem logical at the time, and even less so now.

 Unless.